Redefining online feedback collection for ServiceOntario

 Ideation & brainstorming

-Approach 1: Persistent feedback CTA throughout the transaction
+Approach 1: Persistent feedback throughout the transaction

 Approach 2: Feedback CTA shown only at errors or exits